harriscs5/CalculatorApp/README.md

 # CalculatorApp
- created a simple arithmetic calculator with using  Java classes, methods, and objects
+ created a simple arithmetic calculator with using  Javascript, methods, and objects

 ## OverView
 In this project, I used classes, methods, and objects to create a simple arithmetic calculator that will be able to: